Mos Def & Talib Kweli Are Black Star

-Mos Def & Talib Kweli Are Black Star (often referred to as Black Star) is the debut studio album by American hip hop duo Black Star, composed of rappers Talib Kweli and Yasiin Bey (formerly known as Mos Def).
+Mos Def & Talib Kweli Are Black Star (often referred to as Black Star) is the debut studio album by American hip hop duo Black Star, composed of rappers Talib Kweli and Yasiin Bey (then known as Mos Def).
 The album was released on September 29, 1998, to critical acclaim.
 The title is a reference to the Black Star Line, a shipping line founded by Pan-Africanist Marcus Garvey.
 The album deals with modern-day issues, philosophical ideas, and life in Brooklyn, New York City as the two artists know it.

 Background

 The album came to fruition from the chemistry between the two emcees.
 Both planned to release their solo albums around the same time, but they postponed their individual projects and decided instead to collaborate on a full-length LP.
 The album's cover was designed by artist Brent Rollins.